 In Exhibit 4, the trial sums in this example balance.
 That is because the total of debit balances equals the total of credit balances.
-The mathematics behind this result also mean that the sum of individual debit transactions equals the sum of individual credit transactions.
+The mathematics behind these results also mean that the sum of individual debit transactions equals the total of credit transactions.

-A successful trial balance notwithstanding, accountants will still check careful for the other kinds of accounting errors that do not impact a trial balance.
-Once all errors have been corrected, the account balances are ready for publication in the period financial accounting reports (see the final section in this article).
+A successful trial balance notwithstanding, accountants will still check carefully for the other kinds of accounting errors that do not impact a trial balance.
+Once they correct all mistakes, the account balances are ready for publication in the period financial accounting reports (see the final section in this article).

 For the most part, line items on the period's Balance sheet and Income statement are nothing more than account names.
-This should obvious in Exhibit 4 above, for instance.
-And, figures reported for each item are simply the account balances.
+This reality should be evident in Exhibit 4 above, for instance.
+And, figures reported for each item are merely the account balances.

 In fact, when accountants are confident that the account balances are error-free, they build the new Balance sheet and Income statement directly from the list of accounts and their balances.
-Exhibits 5 and 6 below show the results.
+Exhibit 5 and Exhibit 6 below show the results.

 Example: Creating the New Income Statement